-- Open the compartment by pressing the latch forward.
-Remove the piece of self-sticking Velcro®. - 2.
-Peel the protective backing from the Velcro and press it firmly to the back of your garage door opener. - 3.
+- 1. Open the compartment by pressing the latch forward.
+Remove the hook and loop patch. - 2.
+Peel the protective backing from the hook and loop patch and press it firmly to the back of your garage door opener. - 3.
 Be sure that the button on your garage door opener is centered above the area with raised lines on the compartment door.
-Make sure the button is facing down and press the opener firmly into place.
+Make sure the button is facing down and press the opener firmly into place. - 4.
+Add one peg at a time until your garage door opener operates with the compartment door closed while pressing the button.